Joedang/dotfiles/chrestomathy.md

 by recording how he solves new/obnoxious problems.)

 ## Shell
+`man bash` and `man zshall` are examples of how to learn about your shell (Bash and Zsh, respectively).

 ### How to tell what shell you're in
 All of these work:
 ```bash